spatie/laravel-medialibrary/UPGRADING.md

 - calling `hasMedia()` without a collection name returns true if any given collection contains files (wheres previously it would only return try if files were present in the default collection)
 - the `addMedia`-function has been replaced by a fluent interface.

+##From v3 to v4
+- All exceptions have been renamed.
+If you were catching medialibrary specific exception please look up the new name in /src/Exceptions.